ricmmartins/rmmartinsblog/_posts/2023-12-08-openshift-local.md

 ### Step 7: Expose Your Application

-After the deployment, expose your application to make it accessible outside the OpenShift cluster.
+In OpenShift, a 'route' is a powerful concept that exposes a service to an external host name.
+Unlike a regular Kubernetes service, which typically only allows internal cluster access, a route makes your application accessible from outside the OpenShift cluster.

 ```bash
 oc expose svc/aro-demo-dryrun
 ```

+This command creates a route for your service, allowing users to access the PHP application through a publicly available URL.

 ### Step 8: Access the Application